 Many of our classes require completion of pre- or co-requisites before a student can enroll.
 Please have a copy of your completed coursework at your home institution.
 This can be an unofficial copy of your transcript from the registrar or a print out of your grades.
 A Clark State admissions specialist, academic advisor or registrar must review your home institution coursework and sign your registration card before you can enroll in classes.

-If you cannot produce a copy of your transcript or grade report which proves successful completion of prerequisites, you must take the COMPASS Placement Tests.
+If you cannot produce a copy of your transcript or grade report which proves successful completion of prerequisites, you must take the ACCUPLACER Placement Tests.

 Note: Students who are attending Clark State as a transient student must file an official transcript from their home institution within the first semester of attendance at Clark State.
 An unofficial copy of a transcript with posted grades may be sufficient for first semester advising.